McMaster Marauders men's ice hockey: History

 The following season, McMaster was one of three clubs who were invited to join the Quebec–Ontario Athletic Association and they all played concurrently in both conferences.
 McMaster was league champion in both but lost their playoff match in the QOAA.
 The following season, the CIAU announced the inaugural University Cup and would invite the league champion of the four major conferences across the country.
 Because the OIAA was not to be included, McMaster played solely out of the QOAA and repeated as regular season champions.
 This time, however, they won the postseason championship and advanced to the national tournament.
 McMaster won a pair of 1-goal games to claim the title as the first national champion in Canadian college history.

 After winning the title, McMaster quickly tumbled down the league standings and became a bottom-feeder by the end of the decade.
 After they were placed in the Ontario University Athletic Association (OUAA) during the great realignment in 1971, McMaster recovered some of their former glory.
 The team made the conference postseason many times between '72 and '83 with their best performance coming in 1979.
 Unfortunately, as the 80s wore on, the team experienced another lull and sagged towards the bottom of the standings.
 1988 was the worst season the program had ever seen, with the Marauders finishing last in the standings.
-After an even worse campaign the year after, the school decided that it was too costly to support an expensive losing program and suspended the program for good.
+After an even worse campaign the year after, the school decided that it was too costly to support an expensive losing program and suspended the team for good.